 Mr. M. David is an Investor, Executive, Board Director and Chairman.
-Currently serves as Chairman in WiseSight Technologies and Board member and Advisor at Omnisys, Mappo, Sweetch, Swapp, Bria.ai and Kidoz Ltd. Until early 2022 served as Chief Executive Officer at TIBA, a global leader in Parking revenue systems where he has quadrupled its revenue and became the market leader in North America.
+Currently serves as CEO of RAFT Technologies and Board member at Omnisys, Mappo and Questar.
+During 2022 and early 2023, Mr. David served as Investor and Resident Executive in Entree Capital and as Active Chairman at Wisesight, and as Board member and Advisor at Sweetch, Bria.ai and Swapp.
+Until early 2022 served as Chief Executive Officer at TIBA, a global leader in Parking revenue systems where he has quadrupled its revenue and became a global market leader.
 Prior to TIBA, Mr. David founded several companies and served as an Executive and Board member in several more, including NlightU, OzVision and TvPoint.
 Mr. David also served as deputy CEO managing Ness Technologies and as President of North America in Amdocs Inc., in both roles managing businesses of hundreds of millions of USD\$ and thousands of employees around the globe.
 Mr. David started his career in the Israeli Airforce.
 He has a BA in Economics and Computer Science from Bar Ilan University in Israel, and an MBA Cum Laude from Boston University.